-published policies of that facility.
-Be advised that some preadmission, post-accident, random or "for cause" dru , 1 I, the undersigned, have read and understand the above University at Alexandria and the Medical Laboratory S alcohol testing.
-I grant permission for such testing of m signature affixed hereto. cience Program regarding drug and Signature Date
+preadmission, post-accident, random or "for cause" drug to J 1 I, the undersigned, have read and understand the above sta University at Alexandria and the Medical Laboratory Scie alcohol testing.
+I grant permission for such testing of myse signature affixed hereto. ence Program regarding drug and Signature Date